Forward utility and market adjustments in relative investment-consumption games of many players: The mean field forward optimisation game

-where $x,m$ denote the wealth of agent and the average wealth of other agents respectively (for $U^i$) or the consumption of the agent and the average consumption of the other agents respectively (for $V^i$).
+where $x>0,m>0$ denote the wealth of agent and the average wealth of other agents respectively (for $U^i$) or the consumption of the agent and the average consumption of the other agents respectively (for $V^i$).
 We refer to $\delta_i>0$ and $\theta_i\in[0,1]$ as \emph{personal risk tolerance}, \emph{competition weight} parameters, respectively, whereas $\epsilon_i > 0$ captures the \emph{relative importance the agent assigns to the wealth compared to consumption}.
-Here, as in previous section (see Remark \ref{rem:skipping delta=1 case}), we skip the logarithmic utility case.
+Finally, for the admissible set of strategy pairs $(\pi^{i,*},c^{i,*}), ~ i = 1, \dots, n$, we recall the \textit{Forward relative performance process} $Q^i(x,t):= {e^{-\rho_i t}} U^{i}(x,t) + \int_0^t {e^{-\rho_i s}} V^{i}(\hat c_s^i x,s)ds$, where $c_s^i$ is given by \eqref{eq:c-hat-i}.
+We refer to $\rho_i$ as \emph{personal discount rate}.
+Here, as in the previous section (see Remark \ref{rem:skipping delta=1 case}), we skip the logarithmic case.

 For the $n$-agent game, we define for each agent $i=1,\dots,n$ the \emph{type vector}